UB-Mannheim/PalMA/INSTALL.md

 In the following we will cover the points you'll need to set up a PalMA station:

-- Requirements
+* Requirements
-- Required Debian packages
+* Required Debian packages
-- Webserver configuration (apache2 and nginx)
+* Webserver configuration
+  * Apache2
+  * Nginx-light
-- PalMA
+* PalMA
-- Theming your installation
+* Theming your installation
-- Adding new languages
+* Adding new languages

 We assume that the web server's root directory is `/var/www/html` (default since Debian Jessie) and that PalMA will be installed directly there.
 Of course you can install PalMA in any other path.